Proofs of Proof-of-Stake with Sublinear Complexity: The Superlight Client

 One drawback of our protocol is that the state commitment received by the verifier is the commitment at the \emph{beginning} of the current epoch, and therefore may be somewhat stale.
 In order to synchronize with the latest state within the epoch, the verifier must function as a full node for the small duration of an epoch.
 This functionality does not harm succinctness, since epochs have a fixed, constant duration.
 For example, in the case of a longest-chain blockchain, the protocol works as follows.
 In addition to signing the state commitment, the sync committee also signs the first stable block header of its respective epoch.
 The block header is verified by the verifier in a similar fashion that he verified the state commitment.
 Subsequently, the block header can be used as a \emph{neon genesis} block.
 The verifier treats the block as a replacement for the genesis block and bootstraps from there\footnote{While bootstrapping, the verifier can update the state commitment by applying the transactions within the later blocks on top of the state commitment from the neon genesis block via the function $\left<\transition\right>$.}.

 One aspect of wallets that we have not touched upon concerns the retrieval and verification of historical transactions.
-This can be performed as follows.
+Consider a client that wishes to verify the inclusion of a particular historical transaction $\tx$ in the chain.
+Let's assume that $\tx$ is included in a block $B$ of epoch $j$.
+This can be checked as follows.
 The verifier, as before, identifies the root of the correct handover tree.
-Using a historical sync committee, attested by an inclusion proof to the reference root, it detects the first stable block header of the epoch \emph{immediately following} the transaction of interest.
-He downloads and verifies the committee signatures on the first stable block header of that epoch.
-Subsequently, he requests the short blockchain that connects the block containing the transaction of interest to the reference stable block header.
-As blockchains contain a hash of all their past data, this inclusion cannot be faked by an adversary.
+The verifier next asks the prover to provide him with the sync committee of epoch $j + 1$, with the corresponding inclusion proof, as well as the first stable block header $B'$ of that epoch signed by the committee.
+Subsequently, he requests the short blockchain that connects $B$ to $B'$.
+As blockchains are hash chains, this inclusion cannot be faked by an adversary.